 Housing requirement withdrawn

 The requirement to keep commercial poultry indoors was lifted on 6 July 2021.
-As a result of the outbreak in Heeten, the government has asked the expert group on Animal Diseases for a risk assessment for this region and for the whole of the Netherlands.
+As a result of a bird flu outbreak in ornamental waterfowl in Heeten on 25 August 2021, the government has asked the expert group on Animal Diseases for a risk assessment for this region and for the whole of the Netherlands.
 The experts conclude that the risk has not changed since the last risk assessment.
 The government therefore sees no reason at this time to take additional measures, such as a regional or national obligation to keep animals indoors.
 All parties involved, including WBVR, will keep a close eye on the bird migration season and, if necessary, tighten the requirements at a later date.
 The monitoring of dead wild birds is ongoing in the Netherlands, and the monitoring of live wild birds will be started.